 Holiday postponements possible for up to 5 years.

-For almost all holidays booked before 31st May 2021, we’ll accept and honour full credit to allow postponements for up to 5 years, giving you incredible flexibility.
-This is valid for travel at any time except the during the Tokyo Olympics.
+For almost all holidays booked before 31st July 2021, we’ll accept and honour full credit to allow postponements for up to 5 years, giving you incredible flexibility.
+This is valid for travel at any time.

 Holiday postponements possible up to 60 days prior to travel